shxie2020/Awesome-UGVFM/README.md

 # Awesome Vision Foundation Models Unifying Understanding and Generation
+LLMs that can solve all language tasks and exhibit the scaling law are very impressive. *How about building vision foundation models?*
+Solving vision tasks separately has achieved significant advancements. *How about unifying understanding and generation?*

-Similar to LLM, building a generalist foundation model to solve all vision tasks has become a very popular trend.
-We conduct the first survey to provide comprehensive summary and in-depth analysis on vision foundation models unifying both understanding and generation.
-This repository provides a curated list of related papers and resources.
+As the long-term roadmap for building a generalist foundation model to solve all vision tasks has not yet been fully determined, we conduct the first survey to provide comprehensive summary and in-depth analysis on vision foundation models unifying both understanding and generation.
+This repository provides a curated list of related papers and resources, come take a look and let's share insights on unresolved challenges together!

 Please stay tuned and give us a 🌟 if you are interested in our project, we will update the latest advancements continuously.

 ---